Testing Your Implementation

 test nats subject mapping:

-direct_subject("builders", "echo.demo") must use sha256(peer_id)[0:32]
+direct_subject("ws_alpha", "builders", "echo.demo") must use sha256(peer_id)[0:32]

 test local echo peer:

-build direct request with interaction_id
+build say request with surface=thread, thread_id, work_id

 pass request to echo_peer